Categories

 The Technology Behind Feynman

-Another important change is that Feynman will use ultra-low precision arithmetic.
-Modern computers typically use thirty-two bits to represent a number, which provides very high accuracy.
+Another significant change is that Feynman will use ultra-low precision arithmetic.
+Modern computers typically use 32 bits to represent a number, providing very high accuracy.

 Why This Matters for AI Development